 Indulge in these shamelessly simple little hybrid hussies once and you just may find that there’s no going back to roll-out biscuits—at least not for weekday morning biscuit cravings, anyways.
 Oh, and the authors know exactly what they’re talking about when they counsel you to “slather them with sweet, creamy butter.”
 Boy, do they.

-Muffin Biscuits Recipe
+Alabama Muffin Biscuits

-- 3 3/4 cups (20 ounces) all-purpose flour
+- 3 3/4 cups all-purpose flour

 - 6 tablespoons granulated sugar

 - 1 generous tablespoon baking powder

 - 2 (4-oz) sticks unsalted butter cold, diced, plus more for the muffin tin